Housing and Residence Life FAQ

-How do I apply for RA/DA/student worker positions?
+How do I apply for student worker positions?

-ResLife has all employment opportunities posted online.
+ResLife hires students for positions like Resident Advisor and Desk Assistant throughout the year.
+We have all employment opportunities posted online.
 Click on the job for which you want to apply and complete the application.
-You will hear from ResLife if we are interested in you for a position.
+You will hear from us if we are interested in interviewing you for a position.

 What are the Living Learning Communities?

 Living Learning Communities are specialized programs that combine the conventional residential experience with support from faculty, integrated resources from sponsoring departments, and a 360-degree approach to student learning.
 Contact each department for enrollment and information.